ktor-doc-jp/ktor-doc-jp/pages/servers/logging.md

 ```

 We can set up logging to remove these warning messages and get
-a better idea of what is happening with the app adding a provider.
+a better idea of what is happening with the app by adding a provider.

-Providers using the Java's [ServiceLoader](https://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html) mechanism,
+Providers use Java's [ServiceLoader](https://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html) mechanism,
-so they are discovered and added automatically without doing anything
+and so are discovered and added automatically without having to do anything
 else by code.
 {: .note.tip }